-Upon completing the maximum service period for rotation, a key audit partner may not lead or coordinate professional services to the PIE audit client or Swiss statutory audit client until after completing a cooling-off period.
-This period is five years for a lead audit engagement partner, three years for an engagement quality reviewer and two years for other partners subject to rotation.
+Upon completing the maximum service period for rotation, a key audit partner may not lead or coordinate professional services to the PIE audit client until after completing a cooling-off period.
+This period is five years for a lead audit engagement partner, three years for an engagement quality reviewer and two years for other partners, subject to rotation.

-Where the required cooling-off period for the lead audit engagement partner established by the local legislative body or regulator is less than five years, the higher of that cooling-off period or three years may be substituted for the otherwise required fiveyear cooling-off period.
+Where the required cooling-off period for the lead audit engagement partner established by the local legislative body or regulator is less than five years, the higher of that cooling-off period or three years may be substituted for the otherwise required five-year cooling-off period.
 This jurisdictional exception for the lead audit engagement partner may only be applied for audit periods beginning prior to 15 December 2023.

-In addition to the key audit partner rotation requirements applicable to PIE audit clients and Swiss statutory audit clients, EY has established a long association safeguards framework.
-This is consistent with the requirements of the IESBA Code and Article 17 of the EU Audit Regulation No. 537/2014 and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.
+In addition to the key audit partner rotation requirements applicable to PIE audit clients, EY has established a long association safeguards framework.
+This is consistent with the requirements of the IESBA Code and Article 17 of 537/2014, and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.

-We employ tools to effectively monitor compliance with internal rotation, and requirements for audit partners and other professionals who have had a long association with the audit client as well as gradual rotation, where required.
+We employ tools to effectively monitor compliance with internal rotation, and requirements for audit partners and other professionals who have had a long association with the audit client as well as gradual rotation.
 There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and Independence professionals.